The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Background

-The possibility of impersonating another host on the victim network can also assist in the zone poisoning attack~\cite{Korczynski:2016:ZPN:2987443.2987477}.
+The possibility of impersonating a host on the victim network can also assist in the zone poisoning attack~\cite{Korczynski:2016:ZPN:2987443.2987477}.
 A master DNS server, authoritative for a given domain, may be configured to accept non-secure DNS dynamic updates from a DHCP server on the same network \cite{rfc2136}.
 Thus, sending a spoofed update from the outside with an IP address of that DHCP server will modify the content of the zone file \cite{Korczynski:2016:ZPN:2987443.2987477}.
 The attack may lead to domain hijacking.
 Another way to target closed resolvers is to perform DNS cache poisoning~\cite{kaminsky}.
-An attacker can send a spoofed DNS \texttt{A} request for a specific domain to a closed resolver, followed by forged replies before the arrival of the response from the genuine authoritative server.
-In this case, the users who query the same domain will be redirected to where the attacker specified until the forged DNS entry reaches~its Time To Live~(TTL).
+An attacker can send a spoofed DNS request for a specific domain to a closed resolver, followed by forged replies before the arrival of the response from the genuine authoritative server.
+In this case, the users who query the same domain will be redirected to where the attacker specified until the forged DNS entry reaches its Time To Live~(TTL).

+IP spoofing of inbound traffic can be combined with any vulnerable protocol (e.g., NTP, SNMP, SSDP \cite{hell}, FTP, HTTP, Telnet \cite{tcp-hand}, etc.) to launch, among others, self-directed amplification DDoS or attacks against other hosts in the same network.
+For~example, NTP is known for its high amplification factor up to 4,670.
+An attacker, sending spoofed requests on behalf of the victim trusted by private NTP servers, can generate massive traffic towards the victim in the same network~\cite{hell,Kuhrer:2014:EHR:2671225.2671233}.

-Despite the knowledge of the above-mentioned attack scenarios and the costs of the damage they may incur, it was shown that SAV is not yet widely deployed.
-Lichtblau et al. surveyed 84 network operators to learn whether they deployed SAV and what challenges they faced~\cite{Lichtblau}.
-The reasons for not performing packet filtering included incidentally filtering out legitimate traffic, equipment limitations, and lack of a direct economic benefit.
-In case of outbound SAV, the compliant network cannot become an attack source but can be attacked itself.
-Performing inbound SAV protects networks from direct threats as described above, which is beneficial from an economic perspective.
+Deploying SAV at the network edge can mitigate these impersonation attacks.
+As shown in Figure~\ref{twonetworks:outbound}, \textit{outbound} SAV near the source of the traffic filters out forged packets and thus prevents IP spoofing-based attacks.
+However, all networks in the Internet would need to deploy outbound SAV, a significant operational challenge, which limits SAV deployments by network operators.
+Lichtblau et al. surveyed 84 network operators to check whether they deployed SAV and learn what challenges they faced~\cite{Lichtblau}.
+The reasons for not performing packet filtering included incidentally filtering out legitimate traffic, equipment limitations, and the lack of a direct economic benefit---in case of outbound SAV, a compliant network cannot become an attack source, but it can still be attacked itself, which creates few incentives to become compliant.
+On the other hand, deploying \textit{inbound} SAV at the destination network can directly protect the network itself from impersonation attacks, as shown in Figure~\ref{twonetworks:inbound}.
+Thus, there is a direct economic incentive to deploy inbound SAV for a network operator.